Waikato Rugby Union: Strip

 Prior to 1928, black and white and blue and black colours had been used.
 However, since 1928 they have worn the very distinctive red, yellow and black hooped jersey, with white shorts.
 These colours being a combination of the Hamilton (yellow and black), with Old Boys (red and black).
 Unlike many professional sporting teams in the modern era, Waikato have always retained the traditional design of the jersey.
 The main jersey/apparel sponsors are Waikato Draught, Lonestar, Gallagher and Kukri.
 As of 2016, apparel was being supplied by sporting firm Kukri.

-Supporters

-The Waikato supporters are known for their use of cowbells at home matches.
-This tradition has been carried over to home matches of the Chiefs during Super Rugby home games.
-The Waikato mascot is a cow called Mooloo.

-There is also one very special supporter who attends every home game, this man is widely known as Possum.
-He is situated up the top of a cherry picker which looks over the entire stadium and can be seen from any angle around the ground.
-Every few seconds he revs his chainsaw to show his passion and love for the Waikato rugby team.
-This is also a ploy in which to distract opposition players.